The Brotherhood (1968 film)

-The Brotherhood is a 1968 Technicolor mafia crime film, directed by Martin Ritt.
-It stars Kirk Douglas, Irene Papas, Alex Cord, and Luther Adler.
-The script was by Lewis John Carlino.
-Released by Paramount Pictures, while the film received mixed to positive reviews, the film bombed at the box office, with Paramount deciding not to produce another gangster film until it made The Godfather four years later.
+The Brotherhood is a 1968 American crime drama film directed by Martin Ritt, from a screenplay by Lewis John Carlino.
+It was produced by Kirk Douglas, who also stars alongside Alex Cord, Irene Papas, Luther Adler, and Susan Strasberg.

+Released by Paramount Pictures, while the film received mixed to positive reviews, it bombed at the box office, with Paramount deciding not to produce another gangster film until it made The Godfather four years later.

 Plot

 A young American man arrives in Palermo by plane.
-A taxi driver at the airport immediately gets word to Frank Ginetta (Kirk Douglas), who hides, armed with a gun, until he realizes that the visitor he's been warned about is actually his younger brother Vinnie (Alex Cord).
+A taxi driver at the airport immediately gets word to Frank Ginetta, who hides, armed with a gun, until he realizes that the visitor he's been warned about is actually his younger brother Vinnie.

 Frank happily welcomes his brother and takes him home, catching up on old times.
-But his wife, Ida (Irene Papas), reminds him that "they're going to send someone," suggesting that perhaps Vinnie is the one.
+But his wife, Ida, reminds him that "they're going to send someone," suggesting that perhaps Vinnie is the one.

-In a flashback, Frank recalls better times in New York City, beginning with Vinnie's homecoming from military service and subsequent marriage to Emma Bertolo (Susan Strasberg).
-The father of the bride, Dominick Bertolo (Luther Adler) is a Mafia don, as is the groom's brother, Frank.
-And among those paying their respects as guests at the wedding are mob leaders like Egan (Murray Hamilton), Rotherman (Val Avery) and Levin (Alan Hewitt), who are the equals of Frank and Dominick in the New York region's organized crime.
+In a flashback, Frank recalls better times in New York City, beginning with Vinnie's homecoming from military service and subsequent marriage to Emma Bertolo.
+The father of the bride, Dominick Bertolo is a Mafia don, as is the groom's brother, Frank.
+And among those paying their respects as guests at the wedding are other mob leaders.

 These capos within the Organization meet as a board to coordinate their business.
 The majority becomes increasingly unhappy with Frank's position, as he seems opposed to every new idea.
 Frank also dispenses justice on his own in the old Sicilian fashion, without seeking approval from the others.
 They, not being of Sicilian origin, are trying to leave behind the old traditional methods, such as when two of Frank's hit men kill a stool pigeon in the marshes and leave him tied to a chair with a canary stuffed in his mouth, as a warning to others who might talk too much.